 Full Time Employment:

-Teachers, including Guidance Counselors, will be paid their regular hourly rate of pay for thirty-seven and a half (37.5) hours per week for additional duty days beyond the 196-day contract. one () for each month worked of the summer program
+Teachers, including Guidance Counselors, will be paid their regular hourly rate of pay for thirty-seven and a half (37.5) hours per week for additional duty days beyond the 196-day contract.
+Full-time teachers who work the summer program will earn one (1) additional day of sick leave for each month worked of the summer program.

 Current Pasco eSchool teachers will have the right of first refusal to work additional duty days.
 Hiring decisions will be based on the certification requirements, student enrollment, and the needs of the virtual instruction program.